Made possible by the generous contributions of

 While the above mentioned achievements provide a solid basis for going forward, more specific guidance and tools are needed to help improve practices toward ecological and societal health.
 The SOAAN Steering Group concluded that focusing its think-tank efforts on the Organic 3.0 feature of True Value and Fair Pricing should be its next priority.

 There is a broad consensus in the organic movement that we need to account for the real costs of the things we grow and consume including compensation of negative external effects to the society (polluter pays principle).
 And we need to reward positive external effects such as ecosystem services.

 It is not only the organic sector that holds this opinion.
 There is increasing interest in understanding how production and consumption patterns affect the availability, quality, and future of natural and human capital.
 Life Cycle Analysis and related True Cost Accounting methodologies have been under development for some years now by a variety of institutions for instance the FAO, UNEP, civil society organizations, research bodies and operators.
 The organic sector’s vision and objectives have much in common with these efforts and there is opportunity for collaboration and learning.

 However, the concepts and their implications are highly complex and extremely diverse depending on context and value chain, and progress is very political.
-The terminology used is very technical and most people outside a small circle of specialist immediately loose track in discussions.
-That is a main reason why the organic movement did not manage to advance the topic despite above-mentioned high agreement and relevance.Therefore, a think tank that manages to get concepts and strategies clear, that identifies practicable measure for operators and that is able to explain the concepts in simple language to use in communications is extremely useful and relevant for the advancement of the goals of organic 3.0.
-Hence, this paper proposes to SOAAN members how to go forward and calls for pledges to support the action.
+The terminology used is very technical and most people outside a small circle of specialists quickly lose track in discussions.
+This is a main reason why the organic movement has not managed to advance the topic despite the aforementioned high agreement and relevance.Therefore, a think tank that manages to get concepts and strategies clear, that identifies practicable measure for operators and that is able to explain the concepts in simple language to use in communications is extremely useful and relevant for the advancement of the goals of organic 3.0.

 Overall Goal, Objectives, and Project Strategy